nurulhaya/capstoneweedwarriors/README.md

 ```
 2. **Google Cloud Storage** - Follow the steps in this article to create a Google Cloud Storage account for uploading images: [Image Upload With Google Cloud Storage and Node.js](https://medium.com/@olamilekan001/image-upload-with-google-cloud-storage-and-node-js-a1cf9baa1876)
 3. **Postgres database** - Download a database administration platform for Postgres like [pgAdmin](https://www.pgadmin.org) and create an empty database, then run the [creation script](/prereq/weedwarriors_pgcreate.sql) to instantiate tables.
-4. **Environment variables** - Create a .env file with the following variables:
+4. Create a .env file with the following variables:
 ```
 PGURI='postgres://USERNAME:PASSWORD@HOST:PORT/DATABASE'
 GCPROJECT_ID=Google Cloud project ID
 GCBUCKET=Google Cloud bucket name
 GCKEYS=Path to Google Cloud .json service account key
 ```

 <!-- ## Table of contents